Find a property and flatmates

 Bath Spa Studentpad has message boards where you can meet others who are looking for housemates.

 The majority of our students live in or around Bath.
-If you’re studying at Newton Park, you’ll want to be near a U5 bus stop, or own a bike or car.
-For Sion Hill and The Circus students, properties are usually located a walk or bus ride away from the University buildings.
+If you’re studying at Newton Park, you’ll want to be near a U5 bus stop.
+For Sion Hill, Locksbrook and The Circus students, properties are usually located a walk or bus ride away from the University buildings.

 When you’re house hunting, explore different areas and look up transport options – you might be surprised by how convenient areas you hadn’t considered can be.